Elliot518/tech-bible/English/10_PAAS/n8n/first_workflow.md

 _The last step of the workflow is to send the two reports about solar flares.
 For this example, you'll send data to [Postbin](https://www.postb.in).
 Postbin is a service that receives data and displays it on a temporary web page._

+&nbsp;

+### Step 6: Send by email

+- 6-1) Click the "+" button to the right of the node from the previous step to add a node, search for "Send Email" (or the corresponding service provider node such as Gmail/Outlook), select it, and connect.